 QuickBooks Recurring Invoices

 For context, only half of our customers who begin the task of setting up a recurring invoice finish; existing data on usage behavior showed us that very little customers are using recurring invoices in QuickBooks.
 Moreover, each month we have thousands of customers calling us to ask for help when trying to set up their respective recurring invoices.

-For confidentiality reasons actual data values in this case study are omitted.
+For confidentiality reasons actual data values are omitted.